nasane/moarTP/README.txt

 Download the plugin from http://dev.bukkit.org/server-mods/moarTP.
 Place in your plugins folder for your Bukkit server, and reload the server.
 It should be ready to go!

 -----Changelog-----

+v0.35
+-Changed /goto to /tpto (for now) due to conflicting command names.

 v0.34
 -Added ability to provide description using /claim.